-At March 31, 1999, the Company had \$196.1 million in cash, cash equivalents and securities available-for-sale compared to \$73.5 million at December 31, 1998.
-Sources of cash, cash equivalents and securities available-for-sale during the three months ended March 31, 1999, include \$112.9 million from the Notes offering discussed below, \$7.7 million from operations and \$3.5 million from the issuance of common stock issued under employee stock option and purchase plans.
-Uses of cash, cash equivalents and securities available-for-sale during the three months ended March 31, 1999, included \$0.6 million used to purchase capital equipment and \$0.8 million used to pay notes payable.
+At September 30, 1999, the Company had \$230.0 million in cash, cash equivalents and securities available-for-sale compared to \$73.5 million at December 31, 1998.
+Sources of cash, cash equivalents and securities available-for-sale during the nine months ended September 30, 1999, include \$112.7 million from the Notes offering discussed below, \$38.1 million from operations and \$10.5 million from the issuance of common stock under employee stock option and purchase plans.
+Uses of cash, cash equivalents and securities available-for-sale during the nine months ended September 30, 1999, included \$2.7 million used to purchase capital equipment and \$1.4 million used to pay notes payable.

-In February 1999, the Company raised approximately \$112.9 million, net of underwriting commissions and expenses of \$3.7 million, through the private sale of the Notes.
+In February 1999, the Company raised approximately \$112.7 million, net of underwriting commissions and expenses of \$3.8 million, through the private sale of the Notes.
 The Notes were priced with a yield to maturity of 5.5 percent annually.
-Upon maturity, the notes will have an aggregate principal face value of \$345.0 million.
+Upon maturity, the Notes will have an aggregate principal face value of \$345.0 million.
 Each \$1,000 aggregate principal face value Note is convertible at the holders' option at any time through maturity into 6.734 shares of the Company's common stock at an initial conversion price of \$50.17.
 The Company is required under the terms of the Notes, as of 35 business days after a change in control occurring on or before February 16, 2004, to purchase any Note at the option of its holder at a price equal to the issue price plus accrued original issue discount to the date of purchase.
 Additionally, the holders of the Notes may require the Company to purchase the Notes on February 16, 2004, 2009 or 2014 at a price equal to the issue price plus accrued original issue discount to the date of purchase with the Company having the option to repay the Notes plus accrued original issue discount in cash, the Company's common stock or a combination thereof.
+At September 30, 1999, the Notes accrued redemption value was \$120.6 million.
 The Company has the right to redeem the Notes on or after February 16, 2004.